Nefomemes/node-grau/README.md

 # node-grau
 A framework for MongoDB Atlas dedicated to Discord bot development.
 Used by Nefomemes/Kylebot for database purposes.

-## Installing the dependency
+## Installing the framework
-This dependency is not yet published to Node Package Manager (NPM).
+This framework is not yet published to Node Package Manager (NPM).
 Perhaps soon when Nefomemes/Kylebot goes beta.

 ## Using the framework
 It's simple, as it's a framework ofc.